Elvian School: Closure

 In January 2010, staff and parents of pupils were sent letters stating that the future of Elvian School was unclear and that the feasibility of continuing to operate was being considered during a consultation period.
 On 3 March, a further letter and announcement by the school's director of education, Ian Mullins, stated that the consultation had unanimously agreed that the school could not run into the 2010/11 academic year.
 The school closed in July 2010.

 Rebirth

 In 2013 members of the West Reading Education Network WREN announced plans to open a Free School on the site of the former Elvian School, re-using some of the Elvian school buildings.
-These plans were delayed whilst developers Taylor Wimpey agreed to purchase the site subject to obtaining planning permission for 182 homes.
+These plans were delayed while developers Taylor Wimpey agreed to purchase the site subject to obtaining planning permission for 182 homes.
 Planning permission was refused.
 Taylor Wimpey appealed the refusal, and their appeal was dismissed in December 2013 after a public enquiry.
 Taylor Wimpey appealed to the High Court for a judicial review of the refusal, which was dismissed in June 2014.
 The new school opened with the name "The Wren School" in 2015.